Clemson-Forge/resources/README.md

 ## Learning
 Learning different programming languages and specializations is an important step in helping develop your CS portfolio.
 There are many different ways to learn a language.
-These can be videos found on YouTube or online courses you can enroll for.
+These include YouTube tutorials, interactive platforms, and free online courses from top universities.
 Below is a compilation of good sources we've found:
 <!--
 TO ADD
 App dev